Description

 4. Handling

-- Eagles require experienced handlers who understand their behavior and needs.
+- They require experienced handlers who understand their behavior and needs.
 Regular training and socialization are essential to build trust and ensure their well-being.

 Legal Considerations

-Owning an eagle is highly regulated and often restricted to licensed falconers or wildlife rehabilitators.
-In many countries, including the United States, eagles are protected under laws such as the Bald and Golden Eagle Protection Act.
+Owning a Bald Eagle is highly regulated and often restricted to licensed falconers or wildlife rehabilitators.
+In the United States, they are protected under laws such as the Bald and Golden Eagle Protection Act.
 Permits are required for ownership, and non-compliance can result in severe penalties.

 Conclusion